 - Peripheral T-cell lymphoma, not otherwise specified – Any lymphoma that pathologists and clinicians cannot classify with certainty

 If you would like more information about the types of non-Hodgkin lymphoma, you are welcome to request an appointment with a lymphoma specialist in the Malignant Hematology Program at Moffitt Cancer Center.
 To do so, call 1-888-663-3488 or complete our new patient registration form online.
-We provide every new patient with rapid access to a cancer expert within a day, which is faster than any other cancer hospital in the nation.
+We provide every new patient with rapid access to a cancer expert.